8059blank/8059blank.github.io/_posts/hackac/2022-09-02-HACK@AC Information.md

-Q: What do i need to prepare for the competition?
+Q: What do I need to prepare for the competition?

 A: All participants are required to use their own laptops.
 The minimum specifications **recommended** of participants’ laptops are as follows: